IOA External Advisory Board

 Kellogg business school.
 He resides with his wife, Anne, in West Chester, Pennsylvania.

 President, Potomac Psychiatry

 Dr. Bruce Kehr has served as Founder and President of Potomac Psychiatry since 1981.
+Washingtonian Magazine awarded him their “Top Doctor” designation from 2012 to 2015.
+In 2016 the magazine named him “The Face of Psychiatry” in their “Faces of Washington” issue.
 He treats adolescents, adults, and the elderly in psychotherapy, and with medication management when needed.
-He is also Founder and Chairman of Madrigal Health, LLC and AdhereRx Corporation, companies devoted to the patenting and commercializing of technologies that improve patient medication adherence.
+He is also Founder and Chairman of AdhereRx Corporation, devoted to the patenting and commercializing of technologies that improve patient medication adherence.

 Dr. Kehr received training in psychotherapy at the Boston Psychoanalytic Institute, where he also completed his training psychoanalysis.
 A forensic consultant in neuropsychiatry and traumatic brain injury, Dr. Kehr is also the inventor of sixteen issued patents and five pending patents in the United States, Europe, Japan, and Canada, as well as issued and pending trademarks and service marks, in the field of medication adherence software, hardware and communications technologies.
 He has frequently lectured on the interface between executive coaching and psychiatry; the field of medication non-adherence, where he is recognized as an expert; and has lectured on neuropsychiatry aspects of traumatic brain injury.
 He received his BA from the University of Pennsylvania, followed by an MD from the Georgetown University School of Medicine.
 He is Board Certified by the American Board of Psychiatry and Neurology, and has been in practice since 1978.

 President, McCabe Capital Managers, Ltd.